Common settings

 - Click the + button.

-- Select a North connector type from the available options.
+- Select a connector type and configure its settings.

 General Settings